pelithne/api-management-workshop/instructions.md

 8. Leave the **Application Insights** as default, and the press **Create**

 ### Build the API application
+When the API app has completed creating, you will see a view similar to this

+![Image](./media/app-service.PNG)

 We will use a quickstart from the Azure portal to create the API backend.
 The quickstart will upload a basic "Contact list" API, and deploy it to your web app.

-When the API app has completed creating, you will see a view similar to this

-![Image](./media/app-service.PNG)

-Now, select **Quickstart** in the panel to the left.
+Select **Quickstart** in the panel to the left.
 Then, in the blade that opens up, choose **ASP.NET**.
 You will see something like this:

 ![Image](./media/quickstart.PNG)